egloffmark/sql2csv/README.md

 System.out.print(sw);

 ```
-### Do you have somewhere the xample "currencies" schema with example data to test?
+### Do you have somewhere the example "currencies" schema with example data to test?
 Yes please have a look at the `src/test/resources/schema.sql`and the running JUnit example `SQL2CSVTest` which uses a H2 in-memory DB.

 ### Which libraries is this tool using?